sous-chefs/webpi/README.md

 - :install: install a product using WebpiCmdLine

-#### Attribute Parameters
+#### Properties

-- product_id: name attribute.
+- product_id: name property.
 Specifies the ID of a product to install.
 - accept_eula: specifies that WebpiCmdline should auto-accept EULAs.
 Default is false.
 - returns: specifies the return value(s) expected for a successful installation.
 Can be a single integer or array of integers.
 Default is [0, 42]